Community Life for Online Students

 A COMMUNITY OF WORSHIP, PRAYER AND SPIRITUAL FORMATION

-While we believe chapel is important to those who are on a geophysical campus, we also believe spiritual nourishment is important to our ExL students.
-To help them gain this needed nourishment, ExL students can take advantage of Asbury’s streaming chapel services, both live and pre-recorded.
-The Wilmore Chapel meets on Tuesdays and Thursdays at 11am in Estes Chapel and is offered by live streaming from the Asbury Theological Seminary chapel page.
+While we believe chapel is important to those who are on a geophysical campus, we also believe spiritual nourishment is important to our ExL® students.
+To help them gain this needed nourishment, ExL® students can take advantage of Asbury’s streaming chapel services, both live and pre-recorded.
+The Kentucky Chapel meets on Tuesdays, Wednesdays and Thursdays at 11 a.m. in Estes Chapel and is offered by live streaming from the Asbury Theological Seminary chapel page.
 Preachers, teachers and church leaders from around the world add variety to the worship experience.
-Archived versions of the chapel services are available to those who cannot be online during the 11am Tuesday and Thursday chapel periods.
-ExL students are also encouraged to connect with a home church congregation.
+Archived versions of the chapel services are available to those who cannot be online during the 11 a.m. chapel periods.
+ExL® students are also encouraged to connect with a home church congregation.

 ECUMENICAL & MULTI-CULTURAL ENVIRONMENT